Competitive Data-Structure Dynamization: Introduction

-\begin{definition} The input is the same as for Min-Sum Dynamization, but solutions are restricted to those having query cost at most $k$ at each time $t$ (that is, $\max_t |\out_t| \le k$).
-The objective is to minimize the total build cost. \end{definition}
+\paragraph{Remark for $k$-Component Dynamization.} Among well-studied problems, \emph{Dynamic TCP Acknowledgment}~\cite {karlin_dynamic_2003, buchbinder_design_2009}, a generalization of the classic ski-rental problem, is perhaps technically closest to $k$-Component Dynamization.
+TCP Acknowledgment can be viewed as a continuous-time variant of $2$-Component Dynamization in which building a new component that contains all items inserted so far (corresponding to a ``TCP-ack'') has cost 1 (regardless of the component weight).

-\paragraph{Remarks.} Previously studied online covering problems (e.g.~\cite{alon+aabn:cover,buchbinder_design_2009}) do not capture the particular notions of query cost and build cost (e.g.~the role of components being destroyed).
-Perhaps the most closely related well-studied problem is dynamic TCP acknowledgment, a generalization of the classic ski-rental problem~\cite {karlin_dynamic_2003, buchbinder_design_2009}.
-TCP acknowledgement can be viewed as a variant of $2$-Component Dynamization, in which time is continuous and building a new component that contains all items inserted so far (corresponding to a ``TCP-ack'') has cost 1 regardless of the component weight.
+\paragraph{Deletions, updates, and expiration.} The problems as defined above model queries and insertions.
+Next we extend the definitions to allow modelling updates, deletions, and item expiration as they typically happen (lazily) in LSM dictionaries.

-\paragraph{Deletions, updates, and expiration.} The problem definitions above model queries and insertions.
-We next consider updates, deletions, and item expiration.
-Items in LSM dictionaries are timestamped key/value pairs with an optional expiration time.
+In this context we assume each item is a weighted key/value pair, timestamped by insertion time, and possibly having an expiration time.
+(The item weight is typically proportional to the size in bytes of the key/value pair.)
 Updates and deletions are lazy (``out of place''~\cite[\S 2]{luo_lsmbased_2018},~\cite{lim_accurate_2016}): \dsop{update} just inserts an item with the given key/value pair (as usual), while \dsop{delete} inserts an item for the given key with a so-called \emph{tombstone} (a.k.a.~\emph{antimatter}) value.
-Multiple items with the same key may be stored, but only the newest matters: a query, given a key, returns the newest item inserted for that key, or ``none'' if that item is a tombstone or has expired.
-As a component $S$ is built, it is ``garbage collected'': for each key, among the items in $S$ with that key, only the newest is written to disk, all others are discarded.
+Multiple items with the same key may be stored (possibly in multiple components), but only the newest matters: a query, given a key, returns the newest item inserted for that key, or ``none'' if that item is a tombstone or has expired.
+When a component $S$ is built, it is ``garbage collected'': for each key, among the items in $S$ with that key, only the newest is written to disk---all others are discarded.

 To model this, we define three generalizations of the problems.
 To keep the definitions clean, in each variant the input sets must still be disjoint and the current cover must still contain all items inserted so far.
-To model aspects such as updates, deletions, and expirations, we only redefine the build cost.
+To model updates, deletions, and expirations we only redefine the build cost.